Mobile app design

 - Swiping horizontally to reveal different feeds is a better way to include extra information.
 Think of how Instagram and previously Snapchat’s UI worked (before they changed it).

 Designing great mobile UI and understanding UX involves testing and routinely updating your design based on user feedback and user behaviour.

 Everything that we have discussed will help you to design a better mobile app experience.
 They won’t replace the need for robust testing and user feedback.

 Testing your UX with real users in real-world situations is a must if you want to create a UI that keeps users engaged.

 User feedback is incredibly important for UX design.
 To get it in reliable quantities you must design the feedback product into your app.

 There are countless ways to do this; the most important thing is that it works.
 It can be anything from a form to background analytics that records how users are interacting with your app.

 A poor craftsman always blames their tools.
-However, when designing mobile UI, it’s important to have the right set of tools to develop, implement and test your app’s UX.
+However, with app design and development, it’s important to have the right set of tools to develop, implement and test your app’s UX.

 Prototyping and planning

 The place where most UX designers start.
 Many prototyping solutions offer direct plugins.